rotationalio/rotational.io/content/en/blog/2023-01-10-building-a-raft-part-2.md

 For `AppendEntries` to work correctly, we must ensure that no new log entries are appended if Alpha's term has been superseded by a newer term.
 Since terms are incremented when a new leader comes to power, if a server received an `AppendEntriesRequest` from a peer with a term less than its own, we can assume that this peer is out of date, and is not the correct leader.
 This step handles the problem of stale leaders, which can happen if network delays cause an `AppendEntriesRequest` to be late, at which point a new leader can be elected, rendering the request out-of-date.

-So, when Beta and Gamma receive an `AppendEntriesRequest`, they must first ensure that Alpha's term not less than their own.
+So, when Beta and Gamma receive an `AppendEntriesRequest`, they must first ensure that Alpha's term is not less than their own.

 #### 2. Reply false if log doesn’t contain an entry at prevLogIndex whose term matches prevLogTerm